-Tony and Grammy Award-winning performer Heather Headley (The Lion King, Aida) made a surprise visit to theatre students during Camp 2010.
+Tony and Grammy Award-winning performer Heather Headley (The Lion King, Aida) made a surprise visit to theatre students during summer 2010.

-Hunter Bell, author and one of the stars of the musical [title of show] works with musical theatre students during Camp 2012.
+Hunter Bell, author and one of the stars of the musical [title of show] works with musical theatre students during summer 2012.

-- Musical theatre production rehearsal, during which students and the creative team (director, choreographer, musical director and designers) prepare for a four performance run of the show.
+- Daily musical theatre production rehearsals, during which students and the creative team (director, choreographer, musical director, and designers) prepare the show.

 - Private voice lessons

-Students perform in the 950-seat Corson Auditorium.
-The Harvey Theatre building provides additional rehearsal and classroom space.
-The musical theatre production is also supported by the resources of the Mallory Costume shop, which is home to an impressive 15,000 piece collection.
+You will rehearse and have classes in the beautiful, recently renovated Harvey Theatre building.
+This program is also supported by the resources of the Mallory Costume Shop, which is home to an impressive 15,000 piece collection.

-- Video file #2: Briefly talk about your interest in musical theatre and your reasons for applying to the six or three week program followed by one monologue of your choice no longer than two minutes (from a published play or musical).
+Video file #2: Briefly talk about your interest in musical theatre and your reasons for applying to this program, followed by one monologue of your choice no longer than two minutes from a published play or musical.

 When You Arrive at Interlochen

-There will be another round of auditions at the beginning of camp to cast specific roles within the production.
-The production will be announced in Spring 2013.
+There will be another round of auditions at the beginning of the session to cast specific roles within the production.
+The production will be announced in spring 2016.